 I used to lie on my hostel bed and listen to Steve Harley songs.
 In one he mentioned the writer Virginia Woolf so I started reading her books.
 I became a fan but now wonder what it was I saw in her books.
 After all, nothing ever happens in them except the odd visit to a lighthouse and a long drawn-out description of some woman tossing back her hair.
 Nowadays I prefer books that are about something.
 I think it was precisely because nothing ever happened in Virginia Woolf’s books that I thought they must be deep.

 I rarely bothered buying a ticket for the Cologne tram that I took to and from work.
 I couldn’t see how the tram company made any money if everyone was like me and never bought a ticket.
 And no one ever checked.
 That is, until one morning as I idly watched a group of unremarkable people get on my tram.
 Once on, four of them turned in unison to the passengers and started asking for their tickets.
 But these are plain clothes people!
 That’s not fair.
 Shouldn’t they be wearing uniforms?
-Soon a lady inspector asked me for my ticket I went through the pretense of fumbling in my pocket for something that, surprise surprise, wasn’t there.
+Soon a lady inspector asked me for my ticket and I went through the pretense of fumbling in my pocket for something that, surprise surprise, wasn’t there.
 I was young and stupid enough to imagine she might be taken in.
 She wasn’t and fined me 20 marks on the spot.
-Meanwhile, the lady I was sitting next to on the tram kept muttering ‘Stupid boy.
+The lady sitting next to on the tram kept muttering ‘Stupid boy.
 Stupid boy’.
-Hmm, a telling off was just what I needed at that moment.
+Hmm, a telling off was just what I needed now after paying a hefty fine.
 But at least the mystery of how the trams made money was solved.
 There were indeed inspectors.
-I was just that I hadn’t come across them before.
+It was just that I hadn’t come across them before.

 One day coming home from work our tram stopped.
 I could see that some other trams had also stopped and a few passengers got off our tram to see what the hold-up was.
 I followed them off.
 A young girl was lying on the tracks with a huge gash in her thigh and the tram seemed to have come to rest on her back.
 It was hard to tell if it was pressing down on her or if she was slim enough to fit under it.
 She was not conscious but making small groaning noises.
 Her friend was kneeling next to her, as was the driver of one of the trams.
 I think the injured girl and her friend had seen their tram coming and had tried to vault over a low fence to catch it but had tripped and fallen in front of the tram.
 As we stared at the injured girl the driver turned round to us all and angrily said, ‘Have you all seen enough now?’
 Knowing that there was no point in getting back onto the tram I decided to walk home and try to forget about the girl.
 I couldn’t and still haven’t.